Lysakers/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Father, husband, Office365 administrator and Powershell "newbie"
+subtitle: Father, husband, Office365 admin and Powershell "newbie"
 ---

 More to come